teaxyz/pantry.zero/README.md

 pantry.core/scripts/test.ts pkg.com
 ```

+*You don’t have access to the sources here*—so eg. `make test` won’t work.
+This is deliberate.
+We aren't testing the source, we’re testing the
+*implementation*.
+You want to write a test that *uses the tool*.

 tea requires all packages be relocatable and cross platform.
 Our CI will
 verify this for you.
 You can check locally by moving the installation from
 `~/.tea` to another tea installation (eg. `~/scratch/tea`§ and running the